wkcosmology/wkcosmology.github.io/blog/md/two_halo_conformity.md

 # Two-halo galactic conformity

-[Kauffmann et al. 2013](https://arxiv.org/abs/1209.3306) first found the **two-halo galactic conformity** effect, where galaxies around quiescent central galaxies have a higher fraction of quiescence than galaxies around star-forming central galaxies, and this correlation extends to several Mpcs.
+[Kauffmann et al. 2013](https://arxiv.org/abs/1209.3306) first found the **two-halo galactic conformity** effect, where _galaxies around quiescent central galaxies have a higher fraction of quiescence than galaxies around star-forming central galaxies, and this correlation extends to several Mpcs_.
 Subsequent studies found that this effect is caused by the correlation between the quiescent fraction of central galaxies and the large-scale environment ([Sun et al. 2018](https://arxiv.org/abs/1801.01617)).
 Similar effects are also found in semi-analytical models and hydrodynamical simulations of galaxy formation, from which they find that the central galaxies around massive